-The US 101/Produce Avenue Interchange Project (Project) is a Type I project because it would involve the addition and relocation of ramps and would be eligible to receive federal funding from the Federal Highway Administration (FHWA) administered through Caltrans.
+The US 101/Produce Avenue Interchange Project (Project) is a Type I project because it would involve the addition and relocation of ramps and would be eligible to receive federal funding from FHWA administered through Caltrans.
 Therefore, the Project requires noise abatement to be considered for impacted receptors.
-Compliance with 23 CFR 772 provides compliance with the noise impact assessment requirements of the National Environmental Policy Act (NEPA).
+Compliance with 23 CFR 772 provides compliance with the noise impact assessment requirements of NEPA.